Here is a simple recipe for whip cream using egg white. You might have come across multiple methods to make whip cream just like me.

 Take a pan and add water.
 Carefully place the eggs in a single layer.
 The water level must be an inch above the eggs in the pan.
 Keep the flame low.
 The key here is to monitor the water temperature.
 It must not go above 61 degrees Celsius (142 degrees Fahrenheit).

-If there’s no thermometer then watch for air bubbles to form on the bottom of the pan.
-When you see these bubbles it means the water has hit the ideal temperature.
+If there’s no thermometer, watch for air bubbles to form on the bottom of the pan.
+When you see these bubbles, it means the water has hit the ideal temperature.
 In that case, remove the pan from the heat source.
-Now you can allow the eggs to sit in the hot water for three to five minutes.
-Rinse the eggs with cold water and use them in your cake frosting.
+Now you can allow the eggs to sit in hot water for three to five minutes.
+Next, rinse the eggs with cold water and use them in your cake frosting.

-Using raw egg whites to make cake frosting or piping recipes has its own consequences.
-It is because they are uncooked and contains traces of bacteria.
-Particularly salmonella.
+Using raw egg whites to make cake frosting or piping recipes has its consequences.
+It is because they are uncooked and contains traces of bacteria—particularly salmonella.
 Eating uncooked egg whites can invite diseases.
-Hence, it is necessary to pasteurize egg whites before using it.
+Hence, it is necessary to pasteurize egg whites before using them.

 What is Meringue?

-Meringue is a type of dessert or candy.
-It’s often associated with Italian, Swiss, and French cuisine.
-Meringue is traditionally made from whipped egg whites and sugar.
+Meringue is a type of dessert or candy associated with Italian, Swiss, and French cuisine.
+It is traditionally made from whipped egg whites and sugar.

 Occasionally an acidic ingredient such as lemon, vinegar, or cream of tartar is also added to the meringue.
-A binding agent such as salt, flour, or gelatin may also be added to the eggs.
+We can also add binding agents such as salt, flour, or gelatin to the eggs.
 That’s the ages-old recipe for meringue.

 Here we aren’t making an authentic meringue.
-Yet we will use ingredients from a meringue recipe and toss a whipped cream out of it.
-Basically we will use egg whites to make whipping cream.
-Along with it, we will use a couple of other ingredients like stabilizers, and binders.
+Yet, we will use ingredients from a meringue recipe and toss a whipped cream out of it.
+We will use egg whites to make whipping cream.
+Along with it, we will use a couple of other ingredients like stabilizers and binders.

 Let’s start then.